AhmedAliSaber-sudo/DocumentWordCounter/README.md

 - Multithreading for faster processing

 ## Support
-If you encounter any issues or have suggestions for improvements, please open an issue in the GitHub repository or contact the developer.
+If you encounter any issues or have suggestions for improvements, please open an issue in the GitHub repository or contact me.

 ## License
-[Specify your chosen license here]
+to be added

 ## Acknowledgments
 This application uses the following open-source libraries: